Devsbench/scientific-robin-e5a44/content/pages/blog/customer-loyalty.md

 title: An Inside look into NFT
 subtitle: Non Fungible Tokens (NFT).
 Redefining Digital Scarcity.
 author: content/data/authors/jane-doe.yaml
-excerpt: 'Redefining Digital Scarcity. '
+excerpt: >-
+  Redefining Digital Scarcity.
+At a basic level, an NFT is a digital asset that links ownership to unique physical or digital items, such as works of art, real estate, music, or videos.
 date: '2021-01-03'
 thumb_image: images/3_thumb.jpg
 thumb_image_alt: A group of people working in a cafe